 As regular readers of the blog probably know, we’re fans of Japan–both the country and the pavilion.
 However, we aren’t snobs about Japanese cuisine, either.
 We know compromises are made in Americanizing cuisine for World Showcase, and we generally enjoy the pavilion’s offerings.
 Katsura Grill has been one of our go-to counter service restaurants in Epcot, we absolutely love Takumi-Tei, and we even like Tokyo Dining and Teppan Edo.

-- Teriyaki Chicken Bun: Steamed Bun filled with Chicken, Vegetables and Teriyaki
+Teriyaki Chicken Bun: Steamed bun filled with chicken, vegetables, and teriyaki sauce

-Now our photos and reviews of each item from the Japan Global Marketplace at the 2021 Epcot Food & Wine Festival…
+Now our photos and reviews of each item from the Japan Global Marketplace at the 2022 Epcot Food & Wine Festival.
+(Note: these have not yet been updated with fresh reviews of the new items at the 2022 Epcot Food & Wine Festival.
+Stay tuned for that!)

 Tempura Shrimp Sando ($6.75) – Last year, the Taste of Epcot Food & Wine Festival debuted with Tempura Donburi that we raved about for its portion size and quality, calling it one of the best dishes of the event.
 It was removed from the menu within two weeks.